 Approximately one million matches can be manufactured using the wood from a standard aspen tree.

 This sounds like a huge amount for only one tree, as one person is unlikely to use that many matches in their lifetime, but it can add up when you think about how many people use matches regularly.

 In 2020, the total matchstick trade was $173 million, making them the 3666th most traded product in the world.

-However, they are decreasing in popularity, as the figure was $178 million in 2019.
+However, they are decreasing in popularity, as the figure was $178 million the year before.

 Matches also contain other ingredients aside from wood.

 The wooden stick is often coated in paraffin wax, which is sourced from petroleum and ammonium phosphate.